Does Salvation Guarantee A Problem Free Life?

 The book of Revelation is basically a manual for martyrdom.

-If you understand that storms are a given as a believer, you can get rid of the spirit of entitlement, which is the belief that God owes you a good & troubleless life because you are a Christian.
+Once you understand that storms are a given for a true follower of Christ, you can get rid of any sense of entitlement, which is the idea that God owes you a good, comfortable & trouble-free life just because you are a Christian.

 He doesn't.